1. Home

 If you suspect your catalytic converter is gone, pop your head under your car near the front seats and look for any missing sections in your exhaust system.

 If your catalytic converter has been stolen, you should get it replaced as soon as possible.
-Not only is driving without a catalytic converter loud, it’s often also illegal.
-If you have comprehensive car insurance, you should also call your insurer immediately.
-They can help you pay for your repairs and deal with other issues that may arise.
+Not only is driving without a catalytic converter loud — it’s also often illegal.

 Your best bet to replace the catalytic converter is to visit a respectable muffler shop or automotive repair facility.
 You can go to the dealer as well, but you may pay quite a bit more money.